 A good QA discipline is to use:

 You can easily end up with 50–200 “test users” over a project.
-Temporary email prevents that from turning into inbox clutter.
+Best temp mail workflows prevent that from turning into inbox clutter.

 Use temporary email when you need to quickly verify: